 - c.
 Remove the top cover as described in "Removing and Replacing the Server Top Cover" section on page 3-8. - d.
+Use the finger holes to lift straight up on both ends of the PCIe riser 2 to disengage its circuit board from the socket on the motherboard.
+Set the riser on an antistatic mat. - e.
 Locate the Cisco Flexible Flash card that you are replacing on PCIe riser 2.
-See Figure 3-23. - e.
-Push down on the top of the Cisco Flexible Flash card, then release it to allow it to spring up in the slot. - f.
-Remove the Cisco Flexible Flash card from the slot. - g.
-Wait 10 seconds for the Cisco Flexible Flash management software to recognize and react to the absence of the card.
+See Figure 3-36. - f.
+Push down on the top of the Cisco Flexible Flash card, then release it to allow it to spring up in the slot. - g.
+Remove the Cisco Flexible Flash card from the slot.